Human (OneRepublic album): Other songs

 "Lose Somebody", a collaboration with Kygo, was released on May 15, 2020, and reached number 88 on the US Billboard Hot 100.
 It appears on Kygo's third studio album Golden Hour.
-"Wild Life" was released on September 25, 2020, for the soundtrack of the 2020 film, Clouds.
-Both songs also appear on the deluxe edition of the Human.
+"Wild Life" was released on September 25, 2020, for the soundtrack of the 2020 film Clouds.
+Both songs only appear on the deluxe edition of Human.

 Critical reception

-Human polarized music critics upon release.
+Human received mixed reviews from music critics.
 Much of it was divided on Tedder's production and vocals on several tracks, while the lyricism and melodies were praised on certain tracks and received negatively on others due to the excess of rap-trap verses.

 Neil Z. Yeung of AllMusic called the album proof that OneRepublic are still the "masters of the galloping, upbeat pop anthem, packing whistles, handclaps, throbbing basslines, and dance beats into every second of a song" but also mentions that "by including tracks that have been around since 2019, much of the effort feels like a time capsule of days gone by (especially in such an ever-changing genre) and, in a harsher sense, of dated material that can sound out of place when presented as a whole vision years later".
 Vinyl Chapters' Zoë Andrea-Lykourgou wrote that "Human is a solid album that starts and ends considerably strongly.
 It's relatively easy to listen to and, whilst the quality does vary in places, there are more than a few powerful tracks that keep the listener interested throughout".